isomerpages/moe-stanthonyspri/_the-anthonian-experience/Curriculum@SAPS/Chinese Language.md

 | Primary 5 | √           |                                 | √                 |                                        | √                  | √                |
 | Primary 6 | √           |                                 | √                 |                                        | √                  | √                |

+At the lower primary levels, oracy paves the way for the acquisition of reading and writing skills.
+A significant portion of curriculum time is spent on the development of listening, speaking, spoken interaction, literacy and writing skills.
+At the middle primary levels, besides attaining a certain proficiency level in listening and speaking, students should be able to read fluently and write sentences or paragraphs to form a short story.
+At the upper primary levels, there will be an increased focus on the development of reading, writing and written interaction.

+Recognising that our students come from diverse language backgrounds, our CL classes incorporate the use of ICT as well as engaging and interactive pedagogy.
+In view of students’ diverse needs and interests, we also customise the curriculum and include varied means of assessment.
+We aim to inspire our Anthonians to learn the Chinese language in an authentic, fun and conducive environment, so that they will appreciate and use the language effectively.

+**Key Programmes / Activities:**

+**<u>Reading Programme</u>**

+Reading is one of the ways to enhance the learning of CL.
+Extensive reading helps to spark students’ interest in CL, which will strengthen their confidence in using Mandarin to communicate with others.
+We strongly encourage our Anthonians to read a range of materials such as newspapers, magazines, storybooks of different genres, and e-books.
+We have termly library activities such as “Read with the Teacher”, “Design a Book Cover” and “Change the Ending of the Story” to cater to the different levels.

+**<u>P2 Speech and Drama</u>**

+Our Primary 2 Anthonians enjoy interactive and engaging Speech and Drama classes, where they learn to use their voice and body language effectively and develop their oracy skills.
+The smiles on their faces during the class performances reflect their enjoyment and increased confidence in using the Chinese Language.

+**<u>Mother Tongue Language Fortnight & Primary 4 Cultural Camp</u>**

+The objective of these cultural programmes is to create an immersive environment for our Anthonians to learn CL and appreciate Chinese culture.
+Besides the recess activities, every level goes through a different class activity where they learn about the origin of a traditional craft and eventually have fun making it under their teachers’ guidance.
+Some of the hands-on activities include opera mask painting, Chinese fan painting, Chinese brush painting, clay figurine making and Chinese knot making.

+During the Primary 4 Cultural Camp, Anthonians participate in an afternoon of fun-filled activities such as tea appreciation, paper cutting, and chapteh making.
+These culturally rich activities deepen our Anthonians’ understanding of their cultural roots and promote the learning of Chinese Language in a fun and engaging way.